-With a renko chart, consolidations are filtered out.
-If the price moves in a range, the chart simply will not print new bricks.
+With a Renko chart, consolidations are filtered out.
+If the price moves in a range, the chart will not print new bricks.
 This eliminates useless information, which makes it easier to focus on what matters: the formation of new trends.

 #4 Easier to Identify the End of the Trend

-With a time-based chart, it can be difficult to tell when a trend has really ended.
-You may get periods of minor retraction which make you question whether the trend is over.
-But with this chart type, this doesn’t happen to the same degree.
+With a time-based chart, it can be difficult to tell when a trend has ended.
+You may get periods of minor retraction, which makes you question whether the trend is over.
+But with Renko charts, this doesn’t happen to the same degree.
 You can take action on the signal with much more confidence.

 These charts work well with any trend following strategy because they filter out much of the noise you will see on time-based charts.